- Services & Solutions

 Applying computational methods to the study of living systems at all scales—from molecules to ecosystems—advances scientific understanding.
 For example, researchers can now use computer programs to generate a quantitative metabolic model from a sequenced genome.

-SRI's interdisciplinary scientists develop tools, software, databases, and ontologies to manage and analyze the burgeoning quantities of biological data and knowledge now available.
-These tools can be applied to applications ranging from accelerating drug discovery to developing new biofuels.
-Our symbolic systems biology researchers also perform formal reasoning about computers and biological systems.
+SRI's interdisciplinary scientists develop tools, software, databases, and ontologies to manage and analyze the burgeoning quantities of high-throughput, heterogeneousbiological data and knowledge now available.
+These tools can be applied to applications ranging from accelerating drug discovery and precision medicine applications to developing new biofuels.

 Projects and offerings include: